hayaAbdulaziz/Project-4/README.md

 * As a Coach, I want to view a single  Coach
 * As a Coach, I want to view all Coach
-* As a Coach, I want to create Exercise
+* As a Coach, I want to create Coach
-* As a Coach, I want to delete a Exercise
+* As a Coach, I want to delete a Coach
-* As a Coach, I want to edit a Exercise
+* As a Coach, I want to edit a Coach

  ### Project Development Plan :
 * The Goals : Create a website without error both logical ,and technology.